bryantt23/odin-project-beginnings/README.md

 #####4.
 Switch to the master branch type in the command line

   + `git checkout master`
-  + To merge the branch you committed, type in the command line `git merge modify index file` or whatever the branch name was
+  + To merge the branch you committed, type in the command line `git merge modify-index-file` or whatever the branch name was
   + Finally to push the change, type in the command line `git push -u origin master`